 A jar of bubbly sourdough starter.

-If you love pizza, this is a great crust for cooking on your grill too.
+If you love pizza, this is a great crust for cooking on your grill.
 This easy tutorial shows you how to grill a gluten free pizza.

-• Pizza sauce – you can use store-bought pizza sauce or make homemade pizza sauce.
+• Pizza Sauce – You can use store-bought pizza sauce or make homemade.
+I share three great pizza sauce recipes below.

 A bowl with gluten free flour, sourdough starter and water.